Collecting required information

 - The names of the drivers to associate with each destination.

 - Where the driver files are located (on a DVD-ROM, on a network server, or on your local system).

 - The name of the server where your actual or logical destination is located in (this value is optional).

 - Choosing the Right PPD

-- If you plan to use InfoPrint Select to print PostScript jobs to an AIX DSS (InfoPrint manager for AIX only), BSD DSS, or Passthrough DSS (InfoPrint Manager for Windows only) printer, be sure to use the PostScript printer driver that came with your printer when you create an InfoPrint Select printer on your desktop.
+- If you plan to use InfoPrint Select to print PostScript jobs to an CUPS DSS (InfoPrint Manager for Linux only), BSD DSS, or Passthrough DSS (InfoPrint Manager for Windows only) printer, be sure to use the PostScript printer driver that came with your printer when you create an InfoPrint Select printer on your desktop.
 These drivers include PostScript Printer Definitions (PPDs) that are specific to your printer.
 If you submit jobs to either the CUPS, BSD, or Passthrough DSS printers, do not use the printer drivers and PPDs that are provided with InfoPrint Select.
 They contain specific attributes that apply only to PSF DSS printers.

 - Drivers and finishing

 - If you are submitting an AFP job to an IPDS printer, you can use the AFP driver that

 is described in Installing and configuring the AFP driver.